LJPR/mrspteaches/content/robots/vorobots/_index.md

 draft = false
 +++

+In 2020, I developed lessons for  two free online virtual robots, and continued to use them for students who needed to make work up, or who chose to learn them.

+I used OpenRoberta's simple block based language as an introduction for 6th graders.

+The GearsBot system, which I used for 7th and 8th grade students,  offers both a block based language and Python - students could choose which one they learned.
+The lessons were parallel, and the assignments were the same, no matter which language they chose.
+The coolest thing here is that you can add attachments and sensors to the virtual robot!

 ## Assignment Instructions for Mario Project
 The students uploaded a mat showing the project that students in the classroom were using, and did almost the same assignment using the virtual robot.